Samoa Culture Facts: 17 Things That Make You Mind-Blowing

 This legend endures in Samoa, linking a pool named Mata o le Alelo in Matavai village to the story.
 This myth is just one of the fascinating Samoa fun facts highlighting the islands’ rich cultural heritage.

-The Legend Of The First Coconut Tree
+The Legend of the First Coconut Tree

 The Legend of the First Coconut Tree – Image From Polynesian Blog